andrelandgraf/andrelandgraf/contents/articles/2023-03-11_web_standards_and_react.md

 `twitterEmbed: https://twitter.com/brophdawg11/status/1587103251723337729`

 You might have seen the #useThePlatform hashtag on Twitter.
 People usually add the hashtag when discussing embracing the web platform and using native web APIs whenever possible.
-In this blog post, I want to share my story of learning React and web and browser APIs.
+In this blog post, I want to share my story of learning React, Web APIs, and Remix.

 ## My React journey